gfassero/HIERO/reading.md

 # Hebrew Idiom Quickstart
 A few facts about Hebrew that may help you understand HIERO’s translation:
 ### There is a dual number.
 Nouns, adjectives, and verbs have number.
 In addition to singular and plural number, Hebrew also offers a dual number, representing two of something.
 Two of something can be represented by either the dual or the plural.
 The dual usually represents not simply two things, but usually a pair of things, most often a part of the body.
+The bodily association cannot be overemphasized and sometimes overshadows actual duality, as in Genesis 49:12, where the teeth, as a plural body part, are referred to in the dual.
 ### There are only two genders.
 Hebrew has only two genders—masculine and feminine—and no neuter gender.
 In HIERO, masculine words are underlined with a thin gray line, and feminine words are underlined with a thick dashed line.
 Nouns, adjectives, and verbs without an underline still have gender, but HIERO has not been able to identify their gender yet.
 ### Verbs have gender.
 Hebrew nouns, adjectives, and verbs are gendered (except first-person verbs).
 Verbs are gendered to match their subjects, just as adjectives are gendered to match their nouns.
 ### “°” marks the direct object.
 Hebrew has an untranslatable word *'et* that exists to point out the direct object of a verb.
 Like a preposition, it always precedes its object immediately.
 In HIERO, it is represented by the degree sign (°).
 The object is not always marked with this word, but it is helpful when it appears.
+Sometimes an indirect object is marked in the same way.
 ### Word order varies.
 Expect some variation in word order.
 The normal order is Verb-Subject-Object, but other orders are common as well.
 Gender can provide a clue in matching a verb to its subject, just as in matching a modifier to what it modifies.
 The direct object marker, when present, is the best identifier of the object.
 ### There is no copula.